 Exploring different locations and broadening your clinical skills

-If you enjoy variety or are still discovering your ideal clinical niche, locums makes it easier to test different environments.
+If you enjoy variety or are still discovering your ideal clinical niche, locums make it easier to test different environments.

 Serving underserved communities

-Many psychiatrists are drawn to locums because it connects them to communities with significant unmet mental health needs.
+Many psychiatrists are drawn to locums because they connect them to communities with significant unmet mental health needs.

 Building your professional network